amplication/docs/docs/api/metaquery-graphql.md

 ---
 id: meta-query-graphql
-title: Meta Query in GraphQL
+title: GraphQL Meta Queries
+description: Learn how to use GraphQL's EntitiesMeta API to obtain both the total record count and specific result counts for your queries.
-sidebar_label: Meta Query in GraphQL
+sidebar_label: GraphQL Meta Queries
 slug: /api/meta-query-graphql
 ---